 Posts Categorized: Technical Blog

-Welcome to Log Buffer, the weekly roundup of database blogs.
+Welcome to Log Buffer, the weekly roundup of DBA industry happenings.

 A few months ago, we had a test instance complaining that it couldn’t write to ASM.
 This was an 188.8.131.52 single (non-RAC) instance on Oracle Enterprise Linux 5, using ASM for the storage.We ended up booting the server altogether, after which everything came up nicely.
 We filed an SR with Oracle Support, who directed us to Note 391790.1 (Unable To Connect To Cluster Manager Ora-29701).
 This note lists the cause, quite simply, as…

 Ronald Bradford and I produced a successful MySQL track at Kaleidoscope (hereinafter referred to as Kscope).
 With a speaker list of Philip Antoniades, Josh Sled and Craig Sylvester of Oracle, Laine Campbell of PalominoDB, Patrick Galbraith of Northscale, Sarah Novotny of Blue Gecko, Padrig O’Sullivan of Akiba, Dossy Shiobara of Panoptic.com and Matt Yonkovic of Percona, we knew the technical content was going to be great.

 No one is safe from the TPF Inquisition.
 Alberto Simões cornered Michael Schwern at YAPC and exacted a confession about the state of Test::Builder 2.
 No doubt threatened by the horrid torments that only torture by the comfy chair can provide, the Schwern spilled the beans.